 Just so you know this ahead of time, lengths of new floor cord cover will arrive to you coiled up.
 Because it’s packaged this way, the cord cover has a tendency to retain a bit of a curve when it’s first unpacked, but don’t let that worry you.
 Customers often ask us how they can correct the curl, and we like to let them in on a couple of our favorite tricks:

 Try the old “reverse coil” maneuver.
 Once you have your new cord cover out of the box and unwound, you can accomplish this by simply recoiling it in the opposite direction.
 Hold it like that for a minute or two, and when you release it, you should find that all the kinks have been worked out.

-- Have any old copies of the Yellow Pages?
-If you do, break them out, because you’re about to find a new use for them!
-Unroll your new cord cover and lay it out – bottom side down – across the floor.
-Then, just weigh it down every couple of feet, using those handy phone books…or any other somewhat-heavy objects that you have lying around the house.
-Let the whole thing sit for a little while, and you’ll be rewarded with a perfectly flat cord cover!
+Have any old phone books?
+No?
+How about an old set of encyclopedias?
+If you do, break them out, because you’re about to find a new use for them.
+Unroll your new cord cover and lay it out — bottom side down — across the floor.
+Then, just weigh it down every couple of feet, using those handy books…or any other somewhat-heavy objects that you have lying around the house.
+Let the whole thing sit for a little while, and you’ll be rewarded with a perfectly flat cord cover.

-- Cord covers are meant to keep you from tripping over your own cables, but unless you anchor them down, they’re not going to help much!
-Be sure to firmly attach your cord cover to the surface it’s being run over, using a surface-appropriate adhesive like double-sided or VELCRO® Brand tape.
+Cord covers are meant to keep you from tripping over your own cables, but unless you anchor them down, they’re not going to help much.
+Be sure to firmly attach your cord cover to your floors or carpets, if an adhesive isn’t already included, by using a surface-appropriate adhesive like double-sided or VELCRO® Brand tape.